acabos/firstone/README.md

 My first repository

-And I want to add some text to README and commit changes I am trying to make a conflict between two repositories but how?
+And I want to add some text to README and commit changes I am trying to make a conflict.